 The mechanical and physical condition of your car are big drivers of value.
 So, it’s best to resolve any issues you are aware of that are relatively simple to fix.

 If, for example, the check engine light is on, the dealership is going to offer a lower price.
 Simple fixes especially should be made to prevent you from losing out on value.

 You should also check the manufacturer’s website to determine whether there have been any recalls.
 Recalled parts can be fixed free of charge, and while it requires a bit of extra effort on your part, it will up how much you can receive.

 Zach Shefska of Your Auto Advocate says that it’s important to “shop around” for trade-in potential while you shop for a new (or new-to-you) car.
 “Get as many competitive quotes for your trade-in as possible before engaging with the dealer,” he says.

 For example, you should get a quote from Carvana, CarMax and any other major used car dealers in your area before discussing your trade-in with the dealer you are going to buy from.
-Why?
-Because Carvana and CarMax in particular will offer you a price for your current vehicle whether you buy a new one or not.
-You can use this price as a baseline for trade-in value and in conjunction with other research you do on pricing.
+Both will offer you a price for your current vehicle, even if you’re not looking to purchase another vehicle.
+You can use this figure as a baseline for your car’s trade-in value and in conjunction with other research you do on pricing.

 4. Negotiate trade-in value separately

-By negotiating them separately, you can make sure that you’re getting the best trade-in value possible — or at least what your car is worth — and the best price on the new vehicle you’re buying.
+By negotiating your trade-in and purchase separately, you can make sure that you are getting the best trade-in value possible — or at least what your car is worth — and the best price on the new vehicle you’re buying.

-Shefska agrees, advising buyers to watch out for dealerships that will try to combine the two transactions into one deal.
+Shefska also recommends that buyers watch out for dealerships that will try to combine the two transactions into one deal.
 They do this because there are more opportunities to generate profits as a dealer if you’re working two transactions at once.